 To erase your doubts, you can feed your chickens rice, which will not affect them in any way.

 But you need to know which type of rice to feed them, how to prepare it, and why it is nutritious for your flock.
 Keep reading to find out more about feeding your chickens this delicious treat.

 Why Should You Feed Your Chickens Rice?

-- White Rice: It has fewer nutrients compared to white rice for many reasons.
-Key among them is that most of the nutritious parts are removed during processing.
-Regardless of getting rid of the healthy parts, white rice is relatively healthy for humans as well as chickens.
+It has fewer nutrients than white rice for many reasons.
+The key among them is that most nutritious parts are removed during processing.

 Can You Feed Uncooked Rice to Your Chickens?

-It remains a myth that has always haunted several chickens owners.
+It remains a myth that has always haunted several chicken owners.
 The good news is that this allegation is false and not authorized by poultry enthusiasts across the globe.

-Surprisingly, none of them has come forward to admit that rice is harmful to their birds.
+Surprisingly, none has come forward to admit that rice harms their birds.
 Following this observation, you can feed your flock of birds regular, instant, and cooked rice.